contao/docs/docs/dev/reference/config.md

 }'
 ```

-This allows you to - for example - copy the live database to your staging or local environment and then automatically
-change the domains according to the mapping in the respective environment during `contao:migrate`.
+After executing the `contao:migrate` console command this will automatically change the domains in the database according to the mapping in the respective environment.

 You can also migrate the `useSSL` setting to different settings in the respective environment, which might be
 useful if you haven't set up an SSL certificate in your local development environment.